aanchal-fatwani/js-best-practices/README.md

 71. ### Use ES6 Modules
     ES6 modules allow you to import and export code modules between files, reducing coupling and improving maintainability.
+Also, Default Exports can be used for Javascript Modules to keep the code cleaner and organized.

     **[⬆ Back to Top](#table-of-contents)**